lakejs/lake-docs/reference/range.md

 # {{ $frontmatter.title }}

 The `Range` class represents a fragment of a document that can contain nodes and parts of text nodes.
+Its interface is similar to the native [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range), with some additional properties and methods specifically designed for more efficient manipulation.

 Example: